 Card Sorting Study

-The main problems of the initial website’s navigation:
+The main problems with the initial website’s navigation:

 - There was a hamburger menu instead of a regular top menu bar